 It states a necessary condition to distinguish it from a related technical term, aggressive behavior, even explaining a defining characteristic of the latter.

 It does not include other terms needing a definition.
-It includes enough conditions to justify the use of the term—not too few, risking being synonymous with another term, and not too many, risking being too broad and losing its explanatory value.
+It contains enough conditions to justify the use of the term—not too few, risking being synonymous with another term, and not too many, risking being too broad and losing its explanatory value.

 It gives an example of its main characteristics in plain words.
 It does not presuppose any specialized knowledge of a reader to understand it.
 It is almost impossible not to agree with this definition unless, of course, one wants the term to describe something completely different (which is another matter altogether).